Standard SC engine: Origin

 In 1948 a "single model" policy was instituted at Standard, centred on the Standard Vanguard.
 Standard Triumph chairman John Black nevertheless wanted to add a new model below the existing Vanguard in the company's lineup, and so work had started in 1950/1951 on a new car and engine to power it, both of which were named "SC" for "small car".
 The car would face competition in the marketplace from the recently introduced Ford Anglia, Austin A30, and Morris Minor.
 Consideration was given to using the existing Vanguard engine, but this linered engine was considered too expensive for the intended market.
 The engine designed for the new small car would use the tooling installed to produce the engine for the Triumph Mayflower, and so would have to have the same bore centres as that earlier design.
 Austin's new A-series engine and the original Standard SC shared the same bore and stroke and displacement, leading some to wonder if Standard engineers had copied the Austin design for their own.
-Other significant differences between the engines, including the number and placement of intake and exhaust ports and the ability of the SC to be expanded to nearly 1.5 L, make this unlikely.
+Significant differences between the engines, including the number and placement of intake and exhaust ports and the ability of the SC to be expanded to nearly 1.5 L, make this unlikely.

-However Reliant in 1959 would begin work on a new overhead-valve (OHV) engine design to replace its aging pre-war Austin Seven sidevalve based engine, which was derived from a Chinese copy of the cast-iron Standard Eight engine after it ceased production in 1959.
-It would go on to become the all-alloy OHV introduced in the 1962 Reliant Regal as well as the 1964 Reliant Rebel and laid claim to being Britain’s first mass produced all-aluminium engine.